Rongbin99/2048/README.md

 - [ ] Add sliding animations for smoothness
 - [ ] make so that only spawns a new 2 when there's board movement
 - [ ] add Game Over screen
+- [ ] figure out how to add drop down to select theme (will change CSS source)